BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 * Once the word document is open, please click on Zotero Tab, just next to the Help section on top.
 Once you will click on Zotero, there will be many different options open for you.
 Please select “Add/Edit Citation” for citation.

 * The dialogue box will appear to select citation style.
-Please select APA Citation style for learning purposes.
+Please select APA Citation style.

  <ins>*Learning Fact: Zotero supports 8100 citation style.
 Try using different citation styles for another document.*</ins>

 **Step 3- Red Magic Box**

-After selecting your citation style, a red color magic box will appear on your word document.
+After selecting the citation style, a red color magic box will appear on your word document.
 Right-click on the Z symbol and select classic view.

 **Step 4- Adding Citation**

-Once you click on classic view in the previous step, a dialogue box will appear, showing your collection and libraries from Zotero.
+* Once you click on classic view in the previous step, a dialogue box will appear, displaying your collection and libraries from the Zotero application.
-Select folder “Mental Health” in the left corner.
-Select Title “Mental health” and press “OK”
+* Select folder “Mental Health” in the left corner.
+Select Title “Mental health” and press “OK”.

 **Step 5- Citation Inserted**